 Once you graduate from the Frankfurt School EMBA programme your experience does not have to stop.
 We offer you, as alumni, the opportunity to participate once a year in an EMBA module at Frankfurt School at no additional cost.
 This offers you the opportunity to continue a lifelong education while staying engaged and ahead of current trends in business.

-Visit an MBA class this semester to discuss a case study with academic staff and current MBA students.
-This is your chance to experience typical classroom subjects, teaching techniques and learning methods.
+Visit an MBA class to discuss a case study with academic staff and current EMBA candidates.
+This is your opportunity to experience typical classroom subjects, teaching techniques and learning methods.

 Join Kari Foss from our Executive MBA Class of 2021 and check out our campus tour video with a MBA perspective.